 What happens at a Jewish funeral service?

 The funeral service is traditionally held in a Synagogue or funeral home and no public viewing of the body is allowed.
-The deceased is washed, but not embalmed, and placed in a simple wooden coffin.
+Jewish funeral customs specify that the deceased is washed, but not embalmed, and placed in a simple wooden coffin.

 What happens at a Jewish burial?